 This article will show you how to win guest posts and build links on some very high quality sites without having to pay for them.
 If done right, you’ll have plentiful free opportunities on strong websites.
 Sites that don’t take money for guest posts are generally going to be much higher quality – They care more about great content than a little bit of cash.

 We’re going to be targeting passionate websites owners and bloggers who have a passionate interest in their subject area, and our value proposition (giving them free content) is going to be enough to win a link on their website without having to pay for the privilege.
-It’s the same strategy we use for our client guest posting service.

 We will cover two key components of guest post success: